vrivn3/vrivn3.github.io/README.md

 - Find how to make a GIF [here](https://sproutsocial.com/insights/how-to-make-a-gif/).
 - Learn why and how to make a README [here](https://www.makeareadme.com/).

+## Authors and Acknowledgements

+### Authors:
+- Saida Sanon

+### Acknowledgements:
+- Special thanks to Demessie and Yuze Chan for their valuable contributions and collaboration throughout the project.
+- We acknowledge the Jekyll theme used in this project, provided by [orderedlist](https://github.com/orderedlist).

 ## FAQs (Frequently Asked Questions)

 ### Why is my resume not showing up?